Reviewing Independent Bank Corp. (INDB)'s and Webster Financial Corporation (NYSE:WBS)'s results | New Business Observer

 |3.00

-Independent Bank Corp. has a 10.92% upside potential and a consensus price target of $82.
-Webster Financial Corporation on the other hand boasts of a $62 consensus price target and a 28.15% potential upside.
-The information presented earlier suggests that Webster Financial Corporation looks more robust than Independent Bank Corp. as far as analyst opinion.
+Independent Bank Corp. has a 11.32% upside potential and a consensus price target of $82.
+Webster Financial Corporation on the other hand boasts of a $62 consensus price target and a 31.16% potential upside.
+The data from earlier shows that analysts belief suggest that Webster Financial Corporation seems more appealing than Independent Bank Corp.

 The shares of both Independent Bank Corp. and Webster Financial Corporation are owned by institutional investors at 72.9% and 93.2% respectively.
-Insiders owned 1.3% of Independent Bank Corp. shares.
-On the other hand, insiders owned about 0.9% of Webster Financial Corporation’s shares.
+1.3% are Independent Bank Corp.’s share held by insiders.
+Insiders Comparatively, held 0.9% of Webster Financial Corporation shares.

 Performance